-Trigger based UL MU Data frame [20716] transmission triggered by a Basic Trigger frame or a frame carrying a TRS Control subfield [Ed] is suspended.

-Trigger based UL MU Ccontrol [20716] response transmission triggered by a Basic Trigger…

 9.4.2.29 TSPEC element

 TGax Editor: Please change the Medium Time field description as shown below.

 The Medium Time field contained in an ADDDTS Response frame is an unsigned integer and contains the amount of time admitted to access the medium, in units of 32 µs/s.
 This field is reserved in the ADDTS Request frame and is set by the HC in the ADDTS Response frame.
 The derivation of this field is described in K.2.2 (Deriving medium time).
 This field is set by the HC and is not used for controlled channel access.
 [21618]